 Title Analysis of “The Killers” by Ernest Hemingway:

-Title of the story is based on two characters AI and Max.
-Both these characters come in the town to kill Ole Anderson, who is a Swedish prizefighter.
-They are symbol of death and fear.
+The title of the story is based on two characters AI and Max.
+Both these characters come into the town to kill Ole Anderson, who is a Swedish prizefighter.
+They are symbols of death and fear.
 Although they do nothing in the whole story yet they spread fear in the lunchroom.
-The same fear which everyone would feel before death.
+The same fear that everyone would feel before death.

 Themes Analysis in “The Killers” by Ernest Hemingway:

-Theme of fear is portrayed in the story soon after two unknown killers enter in the lunchroom.
-They first ask for supper but subsequently forces George, Nick and Sam to stay quiet.
-One of them, known as AI, takes Sam and Nick in the kitchen and tie them.
+The theme of fear is portrayed in the story soon after two unknown killers enter in the lunchroom.
+They first ask for supper but subsequently force George, Nick and Sam to stay quiet.
+One of them, known as AI, takes Sam and Nick to the kitchen and ties them.
 The writer through these two killers creates a mysterious atmosphere.
 Readers become fearful when they realize the whole situation.
 There is a deep depiction of horror in this story.

 The Second most important theme of the story is death.
-We see the killers want death of Ole Anderson at any cost but luckily he does not come that day.
-It does not save him from death permanently; instead it postpones Ole Anderson’s death for the time being.
+We see the killers want the death of Ole Anderson at any cost but luckily he does not come that day.
+It does not save him from death permanently; instead, it postpones Ole Anderson’s death for the time being.
 Ernest Hemingway prefers death over slavery.
-Slavery in the sense that one should not become slave to death.
-He should not fear from it.
-It is certain and will definitely approaches everyone one day.
+Slavery in the sense that one should not become a slave to death.
+He should not fear it.
+It is certain and will definitely approach everyone one day.
 It waits for everyone.
 Ernest Hemingway is of the view that a man should live until he dies.
-If he fears from death then he dies daily.
-If death creates horror in his heart then he is not living but just counting days of his life.
+If he fears death then he dies daily.
+If death creates horror in his heart then he is not living but just counting the days of his life.

-Hemingway portrays theme of death through Ole Anderson.
-When the killers leave lunchroom after a long wait, Nick Adams is sent to inform Ole Anderson that two unknown persons are planing his murder.
-Ole Anderson does not fear from death.
-It is an unexpected twist in plot of the story.
+Hemingway portrays the theme of death through Ole Anderson.
+When the killers leave the lunchroom after a long wait, Nick Adams is sent to inform Ole Anderson that two unknown persons are planning his murder.
+Ole Anderson does not fear death.
+It is an unexpected twist in the plot of the story.
 Readers guess that Ole Anderson would do something to save himself; maybe he would run away from town or inform the police but he does the opposite.
-In fact, Nick suggests him to call police and inform them about the whole situation but Ole Anderson denies while saying that if death comes let it come.
+In fact, Nick suggests calling the police and informing them about the whole situation but Ole Anderson denies it while saying that if death comes let it come.
 He sleeps without fear and instead of running away from death faces it courageously.

-Courage as Another Prominent Theme of The Killers:
+Courage is Another Prominent Theme of The Killers:

 There are two types of characters in the story.
-One type is of Ole Anderson, who accepts death and second type is of George and Nick Adams, who escapes from it.
-Even when they know that Ole Anderson has accepted death, they fears from death.
+One type is of Ole Anderson, who accepts death and the second type is of George and Nick Adams, who escape from it.
+Even when they know that Ole Anderson has accepted death, they fear death.
 Nick wants to flee away from town for a while.
 Sam is already terrified after the whole incident.
-Hence, there is comparison between two types of people and those who have the courage to face death become heroes at the end.
+Hence, there is a comparison between two types of people; those who have the courage to face death become heroes in the end.
 Ernest Hemingway once wrote: